-2. 2021-2024 CDM Framework Performance
+2.5 2021-2024 CDM Framework Performance

-In 2021, the first year of the 2021-2024 CDM Framework, Save on Energy programs made modest progress to the new set of provincial targets considering the continuing impacts of the COVID-19 pandemic.
+In 2021, the first year of the 2021-2024 CDM Framework, Save on Energy programs made modest progress to the new set of provincial targets in light of the continuing impacts of the COVID-19 pandemic.
 A total of 82.3 GWh of net verified energy savings (3 percent of the total framework target) and 15.7 MW of net verified peak demand savings (3.5 percent of the total framework target) were reported and evaluated in 2021.
-Based on these results, the business programs demonstrated cost-effectiveness at a Program Administrator Cost (PAC) ratio of 1.68, a Total Resource Cost (TRC) ratio of 1.38, and a Levelized Unit Energy Cost (LUEC) at 3 cents/kWh.
+Based on these results, the business programs demonstrated cost-effectiveness at a PAC ratio of 1.68, a TRC ratio of 1.38, and a LUEC at 3 cents/kWh.
 Support programs are not screened for cost-effectiveness, because maintaining the cost-effectiveness thresholds of traditional CDM programs would impact the ability of the programs to support the most vulnerable.

-In addition to the challenges presented by the COVID-19 pandemic, savings achieved in the first year of the new framework were also limited by the number of projects completed within the same year of application.
+In addition to the challenges presented by the COVID-19 pandemic, savings achieved in the first year of the framework were also limited by the number of projects completed within the same year of application.
 More projects needed more time to be completed than in previous years.
 Therefore, when taking into account the volume of projects also committed in 2021 - with completion dates anticipated in 2022 and later - 2021 program activity improves: